-I am an actor, director, writer and acting teacher.
+I am an actor, director, acting teacher and writer.
 My college education included two years at Bennington College and two years at New York University, where I graduated with a BFA in Dance/Drama.
 My teaching began in New York City 30 plus years ago at the Actors and Directors Lab, and I have taught almost continuously since then.
 Later, I moved to Sweden where I learned the language, taught theater, and toured with a children’s theater company for a year.
 When I returned to the US I joined the Bloomsburg Theatre Ensemble (BTE) in Bloomsburg, PA.
 There I continued to teach, perform and began directing.
-Plays I directed at BTE include: FOOLS RUSH IN, VOICE OF THE PRAIRIE, SEA MARKS, THE NEST, DAYTRIPS, THE BALTIMORE WALTZ and DEATH OF A SALESMAN and most recently THE EXPLORERS CLUB.
+Plays I directed at BTE include: FOOLS RUSH IN, VOICE OF THE PRAIRIE, SEA MARKS, THE NEST, DAYTRIPS, THE BALTIMORE WALTZ, DEATH OF A SALESMAN and most recently THE EXPLORERS CLUB.

 During my twelve years with BTE I acted in dozens of plays and served as Ensemble Director for three years.
 I was a site reporter for the National Endowment for the Arts for five years, and spent three years on the professional theatre companies panel.
 I traveled with BTE during a USIA tour of Kenya, Zimbabwe, Zambia, Botswana, and Namibia.
 The following year I returned to Zimbabwe for five weeks to adjudicate the National Theater Organization of Zimbabwe’s Theatre Festival and to teach workshops.
 I am still a proud associate member of BTE.
 In 2010 I co-founded WAM Theatre in the Berkshires with Kristen van Ginhoven, who is artistic director. – (wamtheatre.com).